Home OPNsense as a WireGuard Server with Site-to-Site VPN

 • There should also be a Peer with the public key that was generated from your client, client being the remote machine you’re using to connect back to OPNsense.

-• On the same Peer, you should also have a static IP set for your OPNsense’s peer within the Instance’s subnet.
+• On the same Peer, you should also have an IP set for your OPNsense’s peer within the Instance’s subnet`.

 Caveats